adamwwilkinson/Obsidian-Vault/Electrical Engineering/Transformers.md

 $$\bar V_2 = n \bar V_1$$
 $$\bar I_1 = -n \bar I_2$$

-If the dots were not on the same side, the negative sign would disappear.
+If the dots are on the same side, the voltage on both sides have the same signage.
+While if they were opposite they would be opposite signage.
-#todo/notebook pg 81

-Dot notation expanded, if both current both flow into or both flow out of their respective dot terminal then they have opposite sides.
+If both current both flow into or both flow out of their respective dot terminal, then they have opposite sides.

 ### Impedance Matching
-#todo/excalidraw
+The load impedance from the secondary winding is reflected back to the primary and scaled by the inverse square of the turns ratio.
 $$Z_{in} = \frac {Z_L} {n^2}$$

 ### Open and Short-circuit Loads